-Hence, one has to think big from the beginning, refraining from focusing on a hyper-specific use cases.
+Therefore, one has to think big from the beginning, refraining from focusing on a hyper-specific use cases.
 Otherwise, you may struggle to achieve the potential ROI and turn away stakeholders.

 Perhaps, the most useful voice application is how it can help to track symptoms in patients suffering from chronic illness.
-They can visit their doctors once every two months, while in between those visits; they can use voice assistants to monitor their symptoms.
+They can visit their doctors once every two months.
+While in between those visits they can use voice assistants to monitor their symptoms.
 They can also follow their medication properly, thanks to reminders, and help them with scheduling their upcoming appointments.